gbaty/VirtualPlants-website/contribute/devel/workflow-private.rst

 .. code-block:: bash

-    git checkout upstream_master # go to your local master branch git pull upstream master # update it with upstream master git push # push upstream changes to your personal repository
+    git checkout master # go to your local master branch git pull upstream master # update it with upstream master git push # push upstream changes to your personal repository